tfc/tfc.github.io/posts/2022-03-20-unique-heterogeneous-typelists.md

     C 3 :# B 2 :# A 1 :# HNil

-If we had implemented the `Show` instance for our lists, we could also see that the transformation was not only done on the type level.
+Thanks to the `Show` instance we can nicely inspect our reversed list both at the type- and value-level.

 Now, let's look at the next challenge.